nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Generate Gender\{#generate-gender}

-The generate gender transformer randomly selects a gender value from a predefined list of genders.
+Randomly selects a gender value from a predefined list of genders.
 Here is the list:

 | Gender    | Abbreviation |
 | --------- | ------------ |